andrebergvind/big-tech-financial-analysis/README.md

 Google provides a financially conservative and stable growth profile supported by strong liquidity and low debt exposure, making it attractive for investors seeking lower financial risk.
 Intel significantly underperforms competitors across profitability, growth, and investor sentiment metrics, indicating structural and competitive challenges within its market segment.
 Overall, the analysis suggests that investors increasingly rewarded companies capable of generating scalable high-margin growth, particularly in cloud computing, AI, and digital infrastructure markets.

+From an investor perspective, NVIDIA represents a high-growth investment opportunity with substantial future potential linked to AI, semiconductors, and data center expansion.
+However, its rapid valuation growth and dependence on future technological demand may also expose investors to higher market volatility compared to more mature firms such as Apple and Microsoft.

 ## Recommendations